Qabel/qabel.github.io/_docs/Threat-Model.md

 * Trivial assumptions: users keep their credentials and keys secret.

 #### Further Assumptions
 TLS certificates of Qabel servers are not forged by trusted CAs.
-Else the box storage credentials would be revealed (see [Disclosure of Credentials](#disclosure-of-credentials))
+Else the Qabel credentials or tokens would be revealed (see [Disclosure of Credentials](#disclosure-of-credentials))

 ## System Overview